-If your loved one has been the victim of wrongful death, share the details of your case, use the secure case review form at the top of this page to get a free legal review and find out if you have a case.Review My Case Now
+If your loved one was killed, share the details of your case, use the secure case review form at the top of this page to get your free legal review and find out if you have a case.Review My Case Now

-There are a broad number of accidents that can be legally lead to wrongful death liability.
+There are a broad number of accidents that can legally lead to liability.
 Statistically speaking the most common causes for lawsuits are the following: